The CFA® Exams

 CFA Level 1 Exam Pass Rates

-The Level 1 exam is taken by more candidates and has the lowest pass rate of the three levels: Recently, only 38% passed the CFA Level 1 exam for the 2023 February test window.
+The Level 1 exam is taken by more candidates and has the lowest pass rate of the three levels.
+Recently, only an average of 37.25 % passed the CFA Level 1 exam for the 2023 test window.

 Year CFA Level 1 Average